bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/mapping_and_rearrangements/rearrangements.md

     > tumour.vcf
 ```

-The output is in VCF format: https://samtools.github.io/hts-specs/VCFv4.2.pdf
+The output is in [VCF format](https://samtools.github.io/hts-specs/VCFv4.2.pdf)

 ```
 cat tumour.vcf
 ```

-Lumpy found about 36 SV events in the small sample of reads that we are using for the tutorial.
+Lumpy found about 50 rearrangement events in the small sample of reads that we are using for the tutorial.
 The VCF file includes useful information about the variant calls.
 The SVTYPE attribute tells us the structural variation type.
 Many of the events are deletions (SVTYPE=DEL).
 The PE and SR tags in each line tell us how many paired-end and split-reads support each call.
 The calls with many
  supporting reads are usually more likely to be true structural variants.